 Patagonia Ski Clothing

-Patagonia Women’s Performance Better Sweater™ Jacket is made with Patagonia’s lighter-weight fabric (only 7.2-oz) and incorporates under-the-arm stretch panels for exceptional mobility.
-There is a center-front reverse-coil zipper with matching reverse coil and handwarmer pockets.
+Patagonia Performance Better Sweater™ Jacket is made with their lighter-weight fabric (only 7.2 ounces) and incorporates under-the-arm stretch panels for exceptional mobility.
+There is a center-front reverse-coil zipper; the handwarmer pockets also have reverse-coil zippers.
 The left-chest pocket features a small opening for a headphone cord.
-A cozy, stand-up collar is trimmed with soft-brushed elastic for a soft-against-the-face feel.
-Long sleeves feature a drop shoulder with thumb-hole openings and soft-brushed elastic at cuff.
-Fit is slim, and a little longer (hip length) with a slight drop-tail hem to pair nicely with tights or leggings.
+A cozy, stand-up collar is trimmed with soft-brushed elastic for a gentle-against-the-face feel.
+Long sleeves feature a drop shoulder with thumb-hole openings and soft-brushed elastic at the cuffs.
+Fit is slim and a little longer (hip length), with a slight drop-tail hem to pair nicely with tights or leggings.
 Fair Trade Certified™ sewn.

 - Soft and warm 100% polyester sweater-knit face, with a fleece back and Polartec® Power Stretch™ side panels under the arms and at side torso

 - Center-front reverse-coil zipper with matching reverse-coil handwarmer pockets

 - Cozy, stand-up collar is trimmed with soft-brushed elastic